gt-cs3220-23fall/cs3220-labs/lab1/README.md

 In this part, you will implement a subset of RISC-V instructions.
 You only need to pass 5 tests under tests/part1 folder.
 Please see the test cases for the part 1 requirements.
 You can refer to the README file under tests/ for more information about each test case.

-1. [20pts] Please complete [agex_stage.v](agex_stage.v) according to the instructions in it, you do not need to modify other files.
-Your program should pass tests/part1/test[1-5].mem file.
+1. [20pts] Please complete [agex_stage.v](agex_stage.v), you do not need to modify other files.
+Your program should pass tests/part1/test[1-5].mem.
 Based on the coverage of test cases, you will get partial scores.

 2. [10pts] Explain what has been done in each pipeline stage when executing tests/part1/test1.mem.

-3. [10pts] Explain how the your RISC-V processor solves Read-After-Write hazard in tests/part1/test2.mem, include a screenshot of waveforms, that illustrates the relevant signals discussed in your explanation.
+3. [10pts] Explain how the your RISC-V processor solves Read-After-Write hazard in tests/part1/test2.mem, include a screenshot of waveforms that illustrates the relevant signals discussed in your explanation.

-4. [10pts] Explain how the your RISC-V processor solves brach misprediction in tests/part1/test4.mem, include a screenshot of waveforms, that illustrates the relevant signals discussed in your explanation.
+4. [10pts] Explain how the your RISC-V processor solves brach misprediction in tests/part1/test4.mem, include a screenshot of waveforms that illustrates the relevant signals discussed in your explanation.
-**Note: in lab1 we always predict branch instruction not taken, in lab2 your will implement your own branch predictor.**
+**Note: in lab1 we always predict branch not-taken, in lab2 your will implement your own branch predictor.**

 **What to submit**:

 + A zip file of your source code.
-Type ```make submit``` under lab1/ folder will generate a submission.zip.
+Run command ```make submit``` will generate a submission.zip.
 Please submit the submission.zip file.
-If you don't use Makefile, please execute the following command.  ```zip submission.zip ./*.v ./*.h ./*.vh ./sim_main.cpp ./Makefile ```  and submit submission.zip file.
-We strongly encourage you to use ```make submit``` command to generate the submission file so that it won't break our autograding script.
+Please do not manually generate a zip file since that will likely break the autograding script.
+Instead use ```make submit``` command to generate the submission.zip file.
+Breaking autograding script due to wrong directory structures/missing files might deduct 5% of your score.

 + A pdf file that contains your explanations and the corresponding screenshots.

 ***Please carefully read [FAQ for part 1](#faq-for-part-1) before reaching out to TAs for help.***

-***Please start part 2 as early as possible and do not wait untill the last week, because its worload much larger than part 1.***
+***Please start part 2 as early as possible and do not wait untill the last week, because its worload is heavier than part 1.***

 ## Part 2: Pass a subset of RISC-V test suite

-1. [50pts] In this part, you may need to modify all the *.v and *.vh files to pass all the test cases under tests/part2/ directory.Based on the coverage of test cases, you will get partial scores.
+1. [50pts] In this part, you may need to modify all the *.v and *.vh files to pass all the test cases under tests/part2/ directory.
+Based on the coverage of test cases, you will get partial scores.

 **Test cases**: